ludovicianul/xray/README.md

 # xray
   xray is a team profiling tool based on team member's vcs behaviour.
 Its aim is to provide a technical approach on building better skilled teams. xray will identify certain _syndromes_ the team members may be affected by.
 You can find brief descriptions of these syndromes in an article I wrote a while back: https://www.todaysoftmag.com/article/2074/hyper-productive-teams

-# vcs supported
+# supported VCSs
   xray currently works only with Git.
-There are no concrete plans to make it work with other vcs at this stage.
+There are no concrete plans to make it work with other VCSs at this stage.

 # git export format
   The log input file must be exported in the folowing format: